Library Services Directory - D to L

 There is a World Cinema collection at Macclesfield library.

 Our e-Resources provide access to an extensive range of reference works at the click of a mouse.
 Cheshire East Library Service has subscribed to many popular resources on behalf of their members.
-Britannica, the Dictionary of National Biography, newspaper databases, Theory Test Pro, Go Citizen and many more can be viewed by entering your library card number and PIN when prompted.
+The OED, Dictionary of National Biography, World Book Online, Credo Reference, Newsbank, Theory Test Pro, Go Citizen and many more can be viewed by entering your library card number and PIN when prompted.
 The majority of resources may be used from home or work, and all can be accessed at your local library via the People's Network computers.

 Some libraries offer exhibition spaces and facilities for display.
 These are very popular and frequently booked up well into the future.
 There is a charge for the use of these spaces; ask the library for details.